TongjiZhanglab/ChromBERT-tools/docs/source/commands/embed_region.rst

 Overview
 ========

-The ``embed_region`` command extracts 768-dimensional embeddings for specified genomic regions using the pre-trained ChromBERT model.
-These embeddings capture regulatory patterns.
+The ``embed_region`` command extracts 768-dimensional embeddings for user-specified genomic regions using the pre-trained ChromBERT model.
+These embeddings capture general regulatory patterns.

 Basic Usage
 ===========